Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Reproducible Workflows

 \subsection{Reproducibility Tenets}

 Melding computing into satisfyingly reproducible science is a well-discussed and unsolved problem \citep{baker_1500_2016, ioannidis_meta-research_2018, gundersen_fundamental_2020}.
 Current efforts range from asserting standards on individual pieces of code \citep{benureau_re-run_2018}, enacting well-defined data management protocols \citep{wilkinson_fair_2016, perez_systematic_2018}, containerizing whole workflows \citep{simko_reana_2019}, measures on behalf of journal publishers \citep{noauthor_ensuring_2020}, and conference organizers \citep{noauthor_transparency_2020} and careful provenance production and collection \citep{celebi_towards_2020}.
 While certainly practical, we propose that forward-facing measures insufficiently integrate computing into science; they are ultimately empirical and require an inductive step to evaluate their efficacy.
-Our proposed approach demarcates implementation from abstract computational ideas, data and method reproduction, workflow similarities between workflow management systems, and any combination of these traits.
+The proposed approach demarcates implementation from abstract computational ideas, data and method reproduction, workflow similarities between workflow management systems, and any combination of these traits.
 We present seven reproducibility tenets formulated as workflow component invariants, each defining a testable assertion rather than a series of prescribed rules.
-For each tenet, we provide an unambiguous definition, justification, and a few motivating example scenarios, providing practical motivation behind our definition.
+For each tenet, we provide an unambiguous definition, an explanatory UML diagram based on the generic workflow model, a justification, and a few motivating example scenarios, providing practical motivation behind our definition.

-We use the popular terminology to rerun, repeat, recompute, reproduce, and replicate computational workflows as these terms capture intuitive concepts around scientific reproducibility \citep{cohen-boulakia_scientific_2017, benureau_re-run_2018, barba_terminologies_2018, chen_open_2019}.
-Table \ref{tab:Rtenets} summarizes our definitions, and the later section \ref{sec:meth:tenetdata} describes the precise provenance information the chosen workflow system has to include to satisfy each tenet.
+We use the popular terminology to Rerun, Repeat, Recompute, Reproduce, and Replicate computational workflows as these terms capture intuitive concepts around scientific reproducibility \citep{cohen-boulakia_scientific_2017, benureau_re-run_2018, barba_terminologies_2018, chen_open_2019}.
+Table \ref{tab:Rtenets} summarizes the definitions, and the following subsections provide detailed explanations of each tenet in addition to the formal UML diagram for each of them.
+The diagrams are structurally identical to Figure \ref{fig:WorkflowModel}, with the items required to be kept identical to satisfy that particular tenet highlighted in blue.
+Later, Section \ref{sec:meth:tenetdata} describes the precise provenance information included in a concrete mapping to \ac{DALiuGE} to satisfy each tenet.